wp-plugins/adaptive-images/readme.txt

 = How to test =

  1. Test with Chrome&apos;s device emulation mode https://developer.chrome.com/devtools/docs/device-mode in Developer Tools.
-Unfortunately, Firefox&apos;s Responsive Design Mode does not emulate a mobile screen size!
+See here https://www.youtube.com/watch?v=hCAC1XUUOvw/ for an example.
+Unfortunately, Firefox&apos;s Responsive Design Mode does not actually emulate a mobile screen size!
  2. Test with a tool like Webpagetest http://www.webpagetest.org/.
 Make sure you set the "Emulate Mobile Browser" setting in the "Advanced Settings" > "Chrome" tab.
  3. Test with a tool like GTmetrix http://gtmetrix.com/.
 Make sure you enable mobile device testing.
 The plugin will